 Additionally, 43% of consumers are more likely to purchase a product after learning about it on social media.

-Recent studies have found that business who practice social selling generally see a $5 return for every $1 invested.
+Recent studies have found that businesses that practice social selling generally see a $5 return for every $1 invested.

 You’re swimming with big fish in the sea, so you have to make an effort with your social media account.
 The best way to do that is through social selling.
 So let’s get started in learning how to do that.